 Fougere fragrances for men have been around for a very long time, and through the years, there have been some groundbreaking scents that have changed perfumery.

-Fougeres started with Fougere Royale by Houbigant in the late 1800’s, and in the late 70’s/early 80’s fougeres evolved into the “shaving cream” scents.
+Fougeres started with Fougere Royale by Houbigant in the late 1800’s, and in the late 70’s/early 80’s fougères evolved into the “shaving cream” scents.
 In 1988, Pierre Bourdon revised the concept with Cool Water by Davidoff.
-This launched the craze of the aquatic fougeres that dominated the 90’s market.
+This launched the craze of the aquatic fougère that dominated the 90’s market.

-From there, more modern takes have evolved into scents like Sauvage and Sartorial.
+From there, more modern takes have evolved into scents like Dior Sauvage and Sartorial.

-Scent: Penhaligon’s Sartorial is more modern fragrance with a wonderful fougere scent.
-It is one of the best fougere fragrances available.
+Scent: Penhaligon’s Sartorial is more modern fragrance with a wonderful scent.
+It is one of the best fougère fragrances available.
 The fragrance was inspired by the scent of a bespoke tailors workshop on Saville Row.
 This is a very complex fragrance, and it has a lot going on with it.

 The idea was to capture the scent of a tailor’s workshop with notes of metal, steam, beeswax, leather, and sweet vanilla.
 But the question is, does it?

-While it does have the classic fougere notes of lavender, tonka, and oakmoss, it is wrapped up in so many other notes that it becomes unique in the class.
+While it does have the classic notes of lavender, Tonka, and oakmoss, it is wrapped up in so many other notes that it becomes unique in the class.
 It smells like an eloquent version of Brut.
 While it may come off in the same ballpark as Brut, there is so much more going on that makes this so good.
 The honey, wood, and beeswax notes really make this fragrance stand out.

-According to Penhaligon’s, some fo the notes are metallic effect, cardamom, ginger, beeswax, lavender, leather, tonka, honey, and wood.
+According to Penhaligon’s, some of the notes are metallic effect, cardamom, ginger, beeswax, lavender, leather, Tonka, honey, and wood.